Origin of Frequency Clusters and Self-Organized Triplet Locking in the Kuramoto Model with Inertia: Three Frequency Clusters in a System with 7 Oscillators

 \subsection{Longitudinal Stability and Origin of Three Frequency Clusters}

-To investigate the longitudinal stability of the three frequency clusters from figure \ref{fig:7_osc_3_clusters_time_series}, we employ the 3-cluster subspace from equations \eqref{eq:KMI_3_cluster_phase_difference_equations}.
-Using $\rho_1=\frac{4}{7}$ and $\rho_2=\frac{2}{3}$ yields the desired ratio between the cluster sizes, which is 4:2:1.
-By employing the 3-cluster subspace, we fix the oscillators into three groups and do not allow them to break up, which is the same principle as in section \ref{sec:Two_frequency_clusters} for two clusters.
-Note that the equations for the 3-cluster subspace also hold in the thermodynamic limit, such that the analysis of the longitudinal stability also holds for arbitrary system sizes.
-Of course, this holds only as long as the cluster ratio of 4:2:1 can be fulfilled, restricting the systems with equal longitudinal stabilities to $N=k \cdot 7$ oscillators, where $k \in \mathbb{N_+}$.
-Nevertheless, similar behavior can be expected for other ratios of the cluster sizes.\\ At first, we show the 3-cluster state from figure \ref{fig:7_osc_3_clusters_time_series} transformed into phase-difference coordinates within the 3-cluster subspace.
-Figure \ref{fig:7_osc_subspace_4_2_1_state_start_cycle} displays the temporal evolution of the phase differences $\Delta \phi_i$ and the frequency differences $\Delta \dot{\phi}_i$.
+In this section, we examine the longitudinal stability of the three frequency clusters from figure~\ref{fig:7_osc_3_clusters_time_series} in the 3-cluster subspace using equations~\eqref{eq:KMI_3_cluster_phase_difference_equations}.
+Setting $\rho_1=\frac{4}{7}$ and $\rho_2=\frac{2}{3}$ yields the desired ratio between the cluster sizes of 4:2:1.
+Recall that by employing the 3-cluster subspace, we fix the oscillators into three groups and do not allow them to break up, which is the same principle as in section~\ref{sec:Two_frequency_clusters} for two clusters.
+Furthermore, the equations for the 3-cluster subspace also apply in the thermodynamic limit, meaning that the analysis of the longitudinal stability also holds for arbitrary system sizes, as long as the number of oscillators is $N=k \cdot 7$ oscillators, where $k \in \mathbb{N_+}$ such that a cluster ratio of 4:2:1 can be fulfilled.
+At first, we show the 3-cluster state from figure~\ref{fig:7_osc_3_clusters_time_series} transformed into phase-difference coordinates within the 3-cluster subspace.
+Figure~\ref{fig:7_osc_subspace_4_2_1_state_start_cycle} displays the temporal evolution of the phase differences $\Delta \phi_i$ and the frequency differences $\Delta \dot{\phi}_i$.
 Here, an oscillator from the group with 4 oscillators is used as a reference oscillator, which is the consequence of choosing $\rho_1=\frac{4}{7}$.
 In the time series, a single period of the limit cycle is illustrated.
 All variables attain the same values in the beginning and the end of the cycle.
-Nevertheless, we restrict the phase differences to $\Delta \phi_i \in [0,2\pi)$ by performing mod $2\pi$ operations.
+The phase differences are restricted to $\Delta \phi_i \in [0,2\pi)$ by performing mod $2\pi$ operations.
 Therefore, the phase differences actually undergo shifts of $\Delta \phi_1(t=T) - \Delta \phi_1 (t=0) = -2 \cdot 2\pi$ and $\Delta \phi_2(t=T) - \Delta \phi_2 (t=0) = -3 \cdot 2\pi$ during one period $T$, which is visible from the jumps in the phase differences.
 Diverging phase differences occur if and only if the system exhibits frequency clusters.
-The ratio of the shifts in phase differences within one period, which is given by $\frac{\Delta \phi_1(t=T) - \Delta \phi_1 (t=0)}{\Delta \phi_2(t=T) - \Delta \phi_2 (t=0)} = \frac{2}{3}$, directly causes the ratio of the average frequency differences to attain the same value $\frac{\langle\Delta\dot{\phi}_1\rangle}{\langle\Delta\dot{\phi}_2\rangle} = \frac{2}{3}$.\\ One can generalize this locking of the mean frequency differences as
+The ratio of the shifts in phase differences within one period, which is given by $\frac{\Delta \phi_1(t=T) - \Delta \phi_1 (t=0)}{\Delta \phi_2(t=T) - \Delta \phi_2 (t=0)} = \frac{2}{3}$, determines the ratio of the average frequency differences, which attain the same value $\frac{\langle\Delta\dot{\phi}_1\rangle}{\langle\Delta\dot{\phi}_2\rangle} = \frac{2}{3}$.\\ One can generalize this locking of the mean frequency differences as

 to express an arbitrary rational ratio with the integers $k$ and $l$.
 Rewriting this equation yields